-- Project-specific Municipal Agreement (MA) with the City of Richmond (the City). - Engagement with the City and TransLink on future construction impacts, stakeholder concerns, and other inputs to the Project.
+• Project-specific Municipal Agreement (MA) with the City of Richmond (the City).

+• Engagement with the City and TransLink on future construction impac stakeholder concerns, and other inputs to the Project.

-- City of Richmond: - Ongoing bi-weekly meetings between the Project Team, the Design-Builder, and City staff. - Continued engagement and coordination with the City and the Design-Builder regarding the fibre optic relocation works, including impacts to affected municipal buildings. - TransLink and Coast Mountain Bus Company (CMBC): - Ongoing bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and CMBC. - Continued engagement with TransLink and CMBC regarding upcoming traffic impacts related to transit infrastructure and pedestrian access. - Utilities: - Coordinated regular meetings with impacted utility companies regarding utility relocation designs and construction logistics.
+- City of Richmond: - Ongoing bi-weekly meetings between the Project Team, the Design-Builder, and City of Richmond staff - Engagement on Final Design Package 3 (Civil & Structural), including followup discussions related to drainage. - TransLink and Coast Mountain Bus Company (CMBC): - Ongoing bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and CMBC. - Engagement on Final Design Package 3 (Civil & Structural), including followup discussions related to the Project's bus stop designs. - Utilities: - Coordinated regular meetings with impacted utility companies regarding utility relocation designs and construction logistics.

-- Continue to facilitate reviews of the Design-Builder submittals and design packages by the City and TransLink. - Support the Design-Builder in obtaining Lane Closure Permits, Noise Variances, and Water Crossing Permits for upcoming work. - Monitor the utility relocation works on site.
+- Close-out the reviews of the Design-Builder submittals and design packages by the City and TransLink. - Continue to support the Design-Builder in obtaining relevant permits for upcoming work including Watercourse Crossing Permits. - Monitor BC Hydro phase 2 utility relocation works on Steveston Highway.